-Notre Dame College is proud to present its seventh annual “Books That Changed the World” seminar series for the 2014-2015 academic year, offering leaders and aspiring leaders—and anyone with a passion for lifelong learning—the opportunity to meet and discuss a common theme for the year.
+Notre Dame College is proud to present its ninth “Books that Change the World” seminar series for the 2017-2018 academic year.
+Join us for the program offering leaders and aspiring leaders—and anyone with a passion for lifelong learning—the opportunity to meet and discuss a different reading once each month and a common theme for the year.

 Seminars anchored in the “great books tradition” draw leaders into thought-provoking analyses of contemporary issues through the medium of timeless literature and are among the most eagerly sought-after personal enrichment and professional development experiences.
 The ideas, concepts and situations these works present are as relevant to today’s challenges and opportunities as when they were first penned.

 The College invites organizational or community leaders, or people who are passionate about great books and lifelong learning, to participate in our annual “Books that Change the World” and join peers in stimulating discussions about fine literature.